Amos Mazzant: Federal judicial service

+In 2014, Mazzant was recommended to the Obama Administration as a judicial nominee by U.S. Senator Ted Cruz.
 On June 26, 2014, President Barack Obama nominated Mazzant to serve as a United States District Judge of the United States District Court for the Eastern District of Texas, to the seat vacated by Judge T. John Ward, who retired on October 1, 2011.
+His nomination was part of a bipartisan package of nominees which included Robert Pitman and Robert W. Schroeder III.
 He received a hearing before the United States Senate Committee on the Judiciary for September 9, 2014.
 On November 20, 2014 his nomination was reported out of committee by voice vote.
-On Saturday, December 13, 2014 Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
-On December 16, 2014, Reid withdrew his cloture motion on Mazzant's nomination, and the Senate proceeded to vote to confirm Mazzant in a voice vote.
+On December 13, 2014 Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
+On December 16, 2014, Reid withdrew his cloture motion on Mazzant's nomination, and the Senate confirmed Mazzant by voice vote.
 He received his federal judicial commission on December 19, 2014.
+He became the chief judge in 2025.

+Mazzant had been mentioned as someone that President Donald Trump could nominate to the United States Court of Appeals for the Federal Circuit—his docket as a district court judge has been patent-heavy, and he is a conservative, despite having been nominated by President Obama.